What Are My Options for Diastasis Recti Repair?

 What Are the Requirements for a Mommy Makeover?

 The main requirement for a Mommy Makeover is that you are certain you are done having children, to ensure that your results last.
 If you have a Mommy Makeover and then have a subsequent pregnancy, your body is likely to return to its former state.

 Are There Any Non-Surgical Ways to Fix Separated Abdominal Muscles?

 I Think I Have Separated Abdominal Muscles and I’m Ready to Do Something About It!
-How Do I Get in Touch with Connecticut doctors Dr. Fusi & Dr. Craig?
+How Do I Get in Touch with Houston doctors Dr. Fusi & Dr. Craig?